loom-technology/chef-style-guide/README.md

 ##### Incorrect

 The Mash class exists so you can call node attributes in the following bad ways.
-Don't use them.
+Don't use Mash.

 ```ruby
 node["with"]["any"]["double"]["quotes"]